WolfgangMehner/vim-plugins/vim-support/README.md

                | +-------------------------------------------+ |
                +-----------------------------------------------+

-Any problems ?
+Any problems?
 See the TROUBLESHOOTING section at the end of the help file 'doc/vimsupport.txt'.